 12.2.2 The expenditure associated with engagement of consultants is subject to delegated limits.
 Departments must abide by delegated limits and fulfil any attached conditions before a contract is awarded.

-Ministerial approval: Section 3.7.2 of the FD(DFP)07/12 attached guidance note indicates that Ministerial approval should be obtained for external consultancy assignments costing more than £10,000.
+Section 3.7.2 of the FD(DFP)07/12 attached guidance note indicates that ministerial approval should be obtained for external consultancy assignments costing more than £10,000.
 Each department should establish the extent to which their minister wishes to be informed of consultancy expenditure.
-Departments should seek Ministerial approval for all external consultancy assignments expected to exceed £10,000 or any other threshold set by individual departmental ministers.
+Departments should seek ministerial approval for all external consultancy assignments expected to exceed £10,000 or any other threshold set by individual departmental ministers.

-DoF approval: Each department must abide by the delegated limit set out at para 3.7.3 of the FD(DFP)07/12 attached guidance note, namely that each separate engagement of external consultants by departments expected to cost over £75,000 (or otherwise agreed with DoF) must have prior DoF approval.
-All business cases submitted to DoF must have the approval of the departmental Accounting Officer and confirmation of Ministerial approval if necessary before they will be considered.
+Each department must abide by the delegated limit set out at para 3.7.3 of the FD(DFP)07/12 attached guidance note, namely that each separate engagement of external consultants by departments expected to cost over £75,000 (or otherwise agreed with DoF) must have prior DoF approval.
+All business cases submitted to DoF must have the approval of the departmental accounting officer and confirmation of ministerial approval if necessary before they will be considered.
 If DoF approval is not obtained, all expenditure incurred will be irregular.
 Only in exceptional circumstances and where it is satisfied that such approval is justified, will DoF give retrospective approval.
-Where a contract, including contract extension, is expected to overrun by at least 10% of the original DoF approval, a fresh DoF approval will be required.
+Where a contract, including contract extension, is expected to overrun by at least 10 per cent of the original DoF approval, a fresh DoF approval will be required.

 12.2.3 External consultants should be employed only when it is necessary and will provide value for money.
-If a department has staff with the skills to carry out a proposed assignment (e.g. internal consultancy units, ISU/IT staff, economists, accountants, construction professionals), then it should consider carrying out the assignment using its own resources.
-NICS core departments and executive agencies should contact the Business Consultancy Service, within Public Service Reform Division (PSRD) to establish whether it has the capability and capacity to undertake the assignment.
+If a department has staff with the skills to carry out a proposed assignment, for example; internal consultancy units, ISU/IT staff, economists, accountants, construction professionals, then it should consider carrying out the assignment using its own resources.
+NICS core departments and executive agencies should contact the Business Consultancy Service (BCS), within Public Service Reform Division (PSRD) to establish whether it has the capability and capacity to undertake the assignment.

 12.2.4 Engagement of external consultants may be necessary when: